lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 __Note: video calling with Google Hangouts is not HIPAA compliant.__

 If you plan on sending PHI over email (even Gmail), I'd recommend [Paubox](https://www.paubox.com/).
-Paubox will securely encrypt all outgoing messages and attachments to ensure HIPAA compliance.
+Paubox will encrypt all outgoing messages and attachments.
 Finally, you'll need to add a [HIPAA email disclaimer](https://www.exclaimer.com/email-signature-handbook/10128-hipaa-email-disclaimer-examples).

 To securely share PHI internally or with other companies (after you've signed a BAA with them) you should create a shared drive within Google Drive and add them as collaborators.